Tag: web development

 1. Open the Browser Console

-The first step is to access the browser’s developer tools.
-Here’s how to do it in popular browsers:
+The first step is accessing the browser’s developer tools.
+Here’s how you can open the console in various browsers:

-• Safari: Enable “Develop” mode in Preferences, then press Cmd+Option+C.
+• Safari: Enable the “Develop” menu in Preferences, then use Cmd+Option+C.

 2. Run the Command

-Once the console is open, type the following command and press Enter:
+Once the console is open, type the following command and hit Enter:

 document.documentElement.outerHTML

-To copy the HTML, right-click on the output in the console and select “Copy” or use the keyboard shortcut Ctrl+C (Windows/Linux) or Cmd+C (Mac).
-Paste it into a text editor for further analysis or modification.
+To copy the HTML, right-click on the console output and select “Copy” or use the keyboard shortcut Ctrl+C (Windows/Linux) or Cmd+C (Mac).
+You can paste it into a text editor or save it for further analysis.

-// Create a Blob and download the HTML as a file
+// Save the HTML to a downloadable file

 const html = document.documentElement.outerHTML;